tonythomascn/iub/bittorrent/Roadmap.md

 C++ wrapper for a set of socket functions support connecting, sending data, receiving data etc. provide elegant exception handling.

+### **CPeer** for peer access
+provides interfaces to access peers, like handshake, download and upload.

+### **CPeerManager** for peers and files management
+manages files queue and CPeers queue in every file, provides status of download and upload, and stores user informations.

 ### **CLog** for Log processing
 Generate/Parse logs, with friendly interface.